 - Don’t use the back button.
 This could remove you from the waiting room completely.

 - Although the randomized waiting room theoretically “evened the playing field” for all attendees at having the same chance at scoring a badge, there is still at least one tactic that might give you an advantage: Buddying up.
 Work with friends, as well as the Comic-Con community at large.
-Twitter and Friends of CCI are both great tools for finding fellow attendees – so utilize them.
+Twitter is a great tool for finding fellow attendees – so utilize it.

 - Theoretically, the larger the circle of people you are working with to try to score badges, the better chance you have at getting one.
 After all, if you’re working with nine people, there is a better chance at three of those people will be placed in a “good” spot in line and be able to purchase badges for all nine team members, than there is a chance that on their own, all nine individuals will be given a “good” spot in line.
 The larger the group, the better the odds.